bmolnar91/workbook/module_oop.md

 ### Database

 #### How can you connect your application to a database server?
 What are the possible ways?
+Examples to connect to db: Psycopg2 in Python and JDBC in Java.

 #### What do you know about database normalization?
+Database normalization is the restructuring process by which the database is organized into tables and columns, in order to reduce data redundancy and improve data integrity.
+The idea is that tables should be about a specific topic and only columns that are related to that topic are included in the table.
+A fully normalized database allows its structure to be extended to accommodate new types of data without changing existing structure too much.
+As a result, applications interacting with the database are minimally affected.
+Normalized relations, and the relationship between one normalized relation and another, mirror real-world concepts and their interrelationships.